 At the Council, are committed to providing opportunities for our young people and the programme to date has seen us invest in 170 apprentices.
 Previous opportunities include Nursery Nurse, Roads Operative, Leisure Attendant, Graphic Designer and many more...

-There will also be another 14 posts advertised later this year, you can set up job alerts so that you'll be the first to know when the next batch of opportunities are advertised.
+There are currently no opportunities available but we will be recruiting further Modern Apprentices later this year.
+You can set up job alerts so that you'll be the first to know when the next batch of opportunities are advertised.

 Individuals can develop both their vocational and personal skills in a working environment through a modern apprenticeships, whilst ensuring that they reach a common standard of skills and knowledge that is recognisable to the industry as being a sound basis upon which a career can be developed.